FergusCurrie/memory/docs/planning.md

 - [ ] Code browse improvements
 - [ ] How to host on linux?
 Docker swarm / kubernetes for sql, pyspark, app etc.
 - [ ] Review on complete, less work?
+- [ ] Logging from prod?
+Prometheus?
+- [ ] UI drop new datasets in, write to db as tables.
+No json please